speeters-chem/git_course_parallel_school/README.md

 Follow the steps below to configure git on your machine.

- - 0.0.1 Is git installed in your machine?
+ - 0.0.1 Is git installed on your machine?

          git
          apt install git (Deb example)